Skip to main content

 }

-You can use a SELECT clause with two nested queries to return a record containing an array of customer names and the first item in the array of item IDs:
+You can use a SELECT clause with two nested queries to return a record containing an array of customer names and an array of item IDs:

 SELECT {